 UAHA REGULAR MEETING AGENDA

-Date9131: Mar Sept 14, 2020
+Date: 09/13/2021

 Location: ZOOM

-Executive Session 6:30 p.m.

-Regular Session: 7:000 p.m.
+Regular Session 7:00 p.m.

  Guest Self‐Introductions

-In Attendance: Jason Empey, Vice President, Derrick Radke, President, Shelly Strahan, Secretary, Steve Picano, VP of Disabled Hockey, Doug Anne, Women’s VP, , Paul Lehman, Tier VP, Chuck DorvalKathleen Smith, Past President/RMD District Director, Emily Rains, Adult VP, Carole Strong VP of Discipline, Cathy Anderson, Registrar, Shannon Schmidt, House Rec/Youth VP,Misti Herbstritt, VP of HS, Jason Simmons, DCYHA, Wayne Woodhall, Coach in Chief, Misty Herbstritt, HS VP, Dayna Geiger, Damon Kuemmel, Anna Erickson, Golden Eagles, Cathy Anderson, Registrar, Joe and Lisa D’urso, WCR, Jeff Kite, Jr. Grizzlies, Kristey Gines, DCYHA, Gina ?, HS Hockey, Lisa Hoffman, PC Ice Miners, MaryBeth Shaolin, Golden Eagles, Natalie ?, PC Ice Miners, Scott Grant, Jr Grizzlies, Tamara Terrill, Oval, Tim Tate, WIHOA, Nikola Lee, Parent, Steve Picano, Disabled Hockey VPDon Korth, Wounded Warriors, Ryan Bonham,, Paul Lehman, Former Tier VP, Evan Stoflet, WCR, Foster Watabe, Provo, Brenda Higman, Provo, Erin Drecksel, Junior Grizz, Angela Steinbach, Lady Grizz, Cortney Miller, Lady Grizz, Patrick Jacobsen, DCYHA, Heidi Bates, Lady Grizz, Dana Geiger, Safety Coordinator, Liz Laszlo, Jeff Kite, Grizz,
+In Attendance: Jason Empey, Vice President, Derrick Radke, President, Shelly Strahan, Secretary, Steve Picano, VP of Disabled Hockey, Shannon Schmidt, Youth VP, Tim Odell, Tier VP, Chuck Dorval, Women’s VP, Kathleen Smith, Past President/RMD District Director, Robyn Long VP of Discipline, Misti Herbstritt, VP of HS, Chuck Dorval, Women’s VP, Ryan Bonham, Adult VP, Paul Lehman, Former Tier VP, Evan Stoflet, WCR, Foster Watabe, Provo, Brenda Higman, Provo, Erin Drecksel, Junior Grizz, Angela Steinbach, Lady Grizz, Cortney Miller, Lady Grizz, Patrick Jacobsen, DCYHA, Heidi Bates, Lady Grizz, Dana Geiger, Safety Coordinator, Liz Laszlo, Jeff Kite, Grizz,

-Absent: Emily Rains, Adult VP
+Absent:

-Approval of Jason motioned to approve, and Robyn seconded.
+Approval of May minutes: Jason motioned to approve, and Robyn seconded.
 It passed unanimously.

-Mile High Mites Program:DevThe ice schedule will be sent to Mariko so she can yay or nay and then adjustments will be made.
-There are a couple of people who registered but now cannot make it, so Steve will get with Derrick.
-Registration closed first thing this morning.
-174 male players are registered.
-14 female players are registered.This is a program run by the Colorado Avalanche.
+Mile High Mites Program: This is a program run by the Colorado Avalanche.
 You register for the program through Pure Hockey.
 It costs around 150.00, and you get six sessions for that cost, plus a complete set of equipment that is yours to keep.
 The Avalanche provide a stipend for ice time to offset the cost for the facilities.
 The idea is to get kids to try hockey at the local rink.
 It has been run twice in Weber County, with Paul Lehman heading it up.
 The second session sold out, they capped it at 50 players.
 His helpers have mostly been older high school players, and Steve Picano also helped run it.
 He thanked Mariko and Steve for setting it up.
 Cortney asked if it would be possible to do one just for girls.
 Kathleen Smith and Paul Lehman both said yes.